inesc-id-esw/JWormBench/README.md

 * `fine-lock` - a fined-grain locking synchronization strategy;
 * `deuce` - DeuceSTM;
 * `jvstm` - Java Versioned STM;
-* `boost` - am highly-concurrent transactional version of a linearizable implementation of *node*.
+* `boost` - an highly-concurrent transactional version of a linearizable implementation of *node*.